jdhao/blog_source/nvim_search_replace_multiple_file.md

 In Sublime-Text and other editors, we can press `Ctrl-Shift-F` to invoke the search and replace UI.
-We can also accomplish this task easily in Vim or Neovim with the builtin features.
+We can also accomplish this task easily in Vim or Neovim with the built-in features.
 Here is how.

 <p align="center">
 <img src="https://blog-resource-1257868508.file.myqcloud.com/8KSiBq.png" width="800">